Parental Alienation Lawyers in Bergen County

 What You Can Do About Parental Alienation in New Jersey

 Talk to your family law attorney about what you think is going on.
 Parental or family counseling, or revisiting the parenting arrangement through mediation may help resolve matters.
 If the situation is more serious, legal intervention in the courts may be necessary.
 Your lawyer will need to be able to prove parental alienation is occurring, and the other parent may dispute this allegation.
 If the court does believe parental alienation is ongoing, the judge has many options to address the situation.

 - Change the schedule of visitation and parenting time, ordering makeup parenting time for lost visitation

 - Change which parent serves as the primary custodial parent

 - Withhold child support for the period that visitation is obstructed

-For help with issues of parental alienation after a New Jersey divorce, contact the Englewood family law attorneys Herbert & Weiss at 201-440-6300.
-Our skilled and experienced lawyers will work to protect your rights and preserve or restore your relationship with your kids.
+For help with issues of parental alienation after a divorce, contact Herbert & Weiss, LLP at (201) 500-2151.
+Our skilled and experienced parental alienation lawyers in Bergen County will work to protect your rights and preserve or restore your relationship with your kids.